microbiome/microbiome/vignettes/Installation.md

 ### Installing R

-If you do not already have R/RStudio installed, do the following.
+**If you do not already have R/RStudio installed**, do the following.

 1. Install [R](http://www.r-project.org/)
 2. Consider installing [RStudio](http://rstudio.org); GUI for R
-3. If you use Windows, install also [RTools](http://cran.r-project.org/bin/windows/Rtools/) (version corresponding to your R version)
+3. With Windows, install [RTools](http://cran.r-project.org/bin/windows/Rtools/) (version
+    corresponding to your R version)